VegaDeftwing/OpGuidesHugoSrc/content/Other/fediverse.md

 {{< speech right big >}}

 You like Twitter but not *that side* of Twitter?
 Then you can use Mastodon.
-Mastodon is part of the fediverse, which is made up of indieweb servers, which all federate with eachother.
+Mastodon is part of the fediverse, which is made up of indieweb servers, which all federate with each other.
 You could join a server like [eldritch.cafe](eldritch.cafe) which is

 > For queer people, feminists, anarchists and their sympathizers.
 Mainly French, but other languages welcome